If you’re like me, maybe you jump in front of that Fernseher (television) for some hard-earned Patschen-kino (slipper cinema).

 The story includes love, drama and power as Anna attempts to gain control of her associates and of her dead husband’s business while others in her life and at the hotel would rather own the hotel and its finances themselves.

-You can watch the show on Amazon Prime with English subtitles.
+Look for the the show on Amazon Prime with English subtitles.

 Shifting gears a bit on the genre of German TV shows, “Sorry für Alles” is another show produced by 2DF.
 Predominantly, “Sorry für Alles” is a game show with a cool—yet creepy—twist.